Psilocybin

 • Acute: gastro-intestinal upset, transient anxiety or fear, reduced decision making ability and movement coordination.
 Increase in blood pressure, heart rate, and body temperature similar to engaging in light exercise (ref).

 • After your trip: headache, emotional sensitivity, fatigue, nausea.
+Less common are insomnia, nightmares, vivid dreams, flashbacks, depression and anxiety.

 Rare Undesirable Side-effects: